We offer shipping to all areas across Australia.

 $45.95 AUD

-Explore 'Equity and Governance: 75 Years of Blindness Advocacy in New Zealand', a pivotal work detailing the evolution of advocacy for blind citizens over the past 75 years.
-Authored by Greg Newbold and published by Blind Citizens New Zealand, this paperback edition spans 248 pages and was released on October 10, 2020.
-This insightful book builds on Newbold's previous publication, 'Quest for Equity', by delving into the transformative history of the Association of Blind Citizens from 1995 to present.
-It highlights the governance revolution that empowered consumers, leading to control over the board of trustees of the Royal New Zealand Foundation for the Blind in 2002.
-Yet, the journey hasn't been free of challenges; conflicts arose even with this newfound governance.
-The narrative chronicles the dynamic and passionate activism within the Association of Blind Citizens, showcasing significant campaigns and developments since their 50th Jubilee in 1995.
-Ideal for those interested in disability rights, governance, and the rich history of advocacy, this book is a compelling read for advocates, historians, and anyone passionate about equity.
-Discover how blind citizens in New Zealand navigated their struggles, triumphs, and the ongoing fight for recognition and rights in society.
+Discover 'Equity and Governance: 75 Years of Blindness Advocacy in New Zealand', an essential exploration of the advocacy evolution for blind citizens throughout the decades.
+Written by Greg Newbold and published by Blind Citizens New Zealand, this paperback edition spans a comprehensive 248 pages and was launched on October 10, 2020.
+The book builds upon Newbold's earlier work, 'Quest for Equity', providing a deeper dive into the significant developments of the Association of Blind Citizens from 1995 to present.
+It cleverly illustrates the pivotal governance revolution that empowered blind consumers, starting with the historic control of the board of trustees of the Royal New Zealand Foundation for the Blind in 2002.
+This narrative does not shy away from conflicts that arose even with enhanced governance, showcasing the dynamic activism within the Association.
+The book details major campaigns and achievements since the Association's 50th Jubilee in 1995, making it a vital resource for anyone interested in disability rights, governance, and the rich history of advocacy in New Zealand.
+Ideal for historians, advocates, and those passionate about equity, 'Equity and Governance' highlights how blind citizens navigated challenges, celebrated triumphs, and continue the vital fight for rights and recognition in society.
+Explore advocacy, equity, and governance through these historical lenses and understand the passionate efforts to enhance the lives of blind citizens in New Zealand.

 Delivery Information